Connic

 - email.send_notification # tools/email.py -> send_notification()

 Tools are Python functions in your tools/ directory.
+Top-level modules use refs like calculator.add, while nested modules use the full dotted path like billing.calculator.add.
 See the Write Tools guide.

 Conditional Tools